mperignon/2016-02-04-Flagstaff/lessons/sqlite/03-filter.md

 The database manager executes this query in two stages.
 First,
-it checks at each row in the `Visited` table to see which ones satisfy the `WHERE`.
+it checks each row in the `Visited` table to see which ones satisfy the `WHERE`.
 It then uses the column names following the `SELECT` keyword to determine which columns to display.

-This processing order means that we can filter records using `WHERE` based on values in columns that aren't then displayed:
+This processing order means that we can filter records using `WHERE` according to values in columns that we are not selecting:

 ~~~ {.sql}
 SELECT ident FROM Visited WHERE site='DR-1';